How to use Android Device Manager

 Remote wipe your phone:

-Using this wipe option we can easily erase our important data before some other to use.
+Using this wipe option we can easily erase our important data in android device before some other to use.

 If you choose the erase option, you can remotely wipe your phone or tablet.
 That’s the same as performing a full factory reset, so it’ll wipe all of your settings, your music, your photos and your apps.